priyanshu07222/vibecum-ui/README.md

 # Vibecum 🌟

-Where the vibes are strong... and the climax is community.
+Where the vibes are strong... and the climax 💦 is community.

 ## About

-Vibecum is an exclusive social platform designed for those who seek genuine connections, shared experiences, and unfiltered moments.
+Vibecum is an exclusive social platform designed for those who seek genuine connections, want to vibe with friends, and share unfiltered moments.
 It's where authenticity meets intimacy, creating a space where users can be their true selves while building meaningful relationships.

 ## Features